 Getting there and around

 Ogimachi is the transport hub of the Shirakawa-go region, where the bus lines from Takayama, Nagoya, Kanazawa, Toyama and Takaoka meet.
-As of October 2016, all buses use the new Shirakawago Bus Terminal at the entrance to the village.
+The Shirakawago Bus Terminal is located at the entrance to the village center.
 Ogimachi is small and can be easily explored on foot.

 600 metres from Shirakawago, Shirakawago Guest House Kei is set in Shirakawa and offers rooms with free WiFi.
 All rooms feature a kitchen and a shared bathroom.
 The accommodation provides a shared kitchen and luggage storage space for guests.
 All guest rooms in the guest house are fitted with a coffee machine.
 The units will provide guests with a microwave.
 The nearest airport is Komatsu Airport, 46 km from the property.